 Tracking your time though yields the most benefits in terms of productivity.
 Keeping a detailed record of all time entries helps you – as the head of the marketing department – define more accurate estimates for the upcoming projects.
 This translates into a stress-free working environment where expectations are clearly set among all parties.
 Clients and other departments know when a project should be done.
 At the same time, the marketing staff will gain perspective on how efficiently they’re spending their time on certain activities.

-A simple task list used by a university’s marketing department
+A simple task list create in Paymo used by a university’s marketing department